rsvp/chess/README.md

 * Pretend to be inferior so that your opponent may grow arrogant.
 * Prevent your opponent from winning, then wait to deliver a counter-attack.
 * Psychology is the most important factor in chess.
+* Put your opponent in a position where he must make two moves in a row.
 * Rapid opening play will leave sufficient time for the middlegame.
 * React to a strong unexpected move by reassessing your position calmly.
+* Recognize the unreality of their unreal threats.
 * Reinforcing every part, weakens every part.
 * Relentlessly attack pinned pieces, weak pawns, and the exposed king.
 * Religiously follow these maxims, except when it is incorrect to do so.